OGRECave/blender2ogre/README.md

 ----------

 ## Installing ##

-### Using Windows .msi installer ###

-**Note:** The Windows MSI installer is not available for all releases!

-The addon script `io_export_ogreDotScene.py` has automatically been copied to the correct place by the installer.

-If the installer fails to detect a valid Blender installation for the automatic copying, it will show a dialog for the user and instructions how/where to copy it manually.
-The uninstall step also tries to automatically clean the script file from Blender.

-Mandatory dependencies are installed to the blender2ogre install directory.
-The script should automatically try to find them from there and set them correctly to the addon config.

-### Using an .zip archive release (or raw io_export_ogreDotScene.py file) ###

-If you are using a .zip arhive release.
-Extract it to disk, you will find `io_export_ogreDotScene.py` inside of it.

-Use Blenders interface, under user-preferences, click addons, click `install-addon`, and select `io_export_ogreDotScene.py`.

-Or you can simply copy `io_export_ogreDotScene.py` to your blender installation under `blender/2.6x/scripts/addons/`
+Please refer to the download section and download the desired plugin version.
+This zip file should be extracted into the blender scripts/addons folder.
+You can find instructions on how to find this folder [here](http://wiki.blender.org/index.php/Doc:2.6/Manual/Extensions/Python/Add-Ons#Installation_of_an_Add-On).
+After installing the addon enable it in Blender from `User Preferences > Add-Ons > Import-Export`.
+Search for `ogre` and check the box on the right.
+Remember to save as default if you want the addon to be enabled after you exit your Blender.
+Integrated help docs will be shown in the upper right hand toolbar, replacing blender's normal `Help` menu, read them for assistance.

+## Pre 0.6.1 ##

 ### 3rd party tutorials ###

 * Meshmoon: Video and text instructions how to install and use blender2ogre addon.
 See [http://doc.meshmoon.com/index.html?page=from-blender-to-meshmoon-part-1](http://doc.meshmoon.com/index.html?page=from-blender-to-meshmoon-part-1)

-## Enabling the blender2ogre addon ##

-* After installing the addon enable it in Blender from `User Preferences > Add-Ons > Import-Export`.
-Search for `ogre` and check the box on the right.
-Remember to save as default if you want the addon to be enabled after you exit your Blender.
-* Integrated help docs will be shown in the upper right hand toolbar, replacing blender's normal `Help` menu, read them for assistance.

 ----------